build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 Karpenter is an open-source node provisioning project built for Kubernetes.
 As new pods continue coming to your cluster, either because you increased the number of replicas manually or through an Horizontal Pod Autoscaling [(HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) policy or through a Kubernetes Event-driven Autoscaling [(KEDA)](https://aws.amazon.com/blogs/mt/proactive-autoscaling-kubernetes-workloads-keda-metrics-ingested-into-aws-amp/?sc_channel=el&sc_campaign=costwave&sc_content=run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter&sc_geo=mult&sc_country=mult&sc_outcome=acq) event, at some point your data plane nodes will be at full capacity, causing you to have pending (unschedulable) pods.
 The Karpenter controller reacts to this problem, and aggregates the capacity of these pending pods by evaluating scheduling constraints (resource requests, nodeselectors, affinities, tolerations, and topology spread constraints).
 Then, Karpenter provisions the right nodes that meet the requirements of these pending pods.

-One of the main advantages of using Karpenter is the simplicity of configuring Spot best practices like instance type diversification (multiple families, sizes, generations, etc) in what Karpenter calls a provisioner.
+One of the main advantages of using Karpenter is the simplicity of configuring Spot best practices like instance type diversification (multiple families, sizes, generations, etc) in what Karpenter calls a `NodePool`.
 If you’re getting started with Spot in Amazon Elastic Kubernetes Service (EKS) or are struggling with the complexity of configuring multiple node groups, I recommend using Karpenter.
 However, if you’re already using CA and want to start spending less, you can find the detailed configuration to use Spot with CA [here](https://aws.amazon.com/tutorials/amazon-eks-with-spot-instances/?sc_channel=el&sc_campaign=costwave&sc_content=run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter&sc_geo=mult&sc_country=mult&sc_outcome=acq).

 | Attributes             |                                                                 |
 |------------------------|-----------------------------------------------------------------|